ethanknights/ethanknights/README.md

 # Word of the Day

-**revetment**: A facing, as of masonry, used to support an embankment.
+**batholith**: A large mass of deep-seated igneous rock which may be exposed by erosion.

 ---